vtsynergy/IntegratedSBP/README.md

 `--distribute` options other than `none-edge-balanced` are not fully tested with the current code.

+WARNING: the `--degreecorrected` option is not fully implemented.
+If you use this option, you will almost definitely get bad results.

+Use a combination of `--json` (for the directory) and `--output_file` to control where the resulting partitions are stored.

 Running `./SBP --help` will provide a description of all available command-line options.